AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 ## Apply Watermark on specified pages

 The sample below performs watermark operation applying watermark in foreground on specified pages of a given PDF.

+Please refer the [API usage guide](../gettingstarted.md) to understand how to use our APIs.

 <CodeBlock slots="heading, code" repeat="1" languages="REST API" />